Braftovi 50 mg hard capsules

 Encorafenib should be permanently discontinued if patient is unable to tolerate 100 mg (two 50 mg capsules) once daily.

 Administration of encorafenib at a dose of 450 mg once daily as a single agent is not recommended.
-If binimetinib is temporarily interrupted, encorafenib should be reduced at 300 mg once daily during the time of binimetinib dose interruption (see section 4.2 of binimetinib SmPC) as encorafenib is not well-tolerated at the dose of 450 mg as a single agent.
+If binimetinib is temporarily interrupted, encorafenib should be reduced to 300 mg once daily during the time of binimetinib dose interruption (see section 4.2 of binimetinib SmPC) as encorafenib is not well-tolerated at the dose of 450 mg as a single agent.
 If binimetinib is permanently discontinued, encorafenib should be discontinued.

 If encorafenib is temporarily interrupted (see Tables 3 and 4), binimetinib should be interrupted.
 If encorafenib is permanently discontinued, then binimetinib should be discontinued.